 Years with a wet June, like this one, tend to be much more favorable for having grubs.
 The spread of the Japanese beetle across the Midwest increased the likelihood of having grub damage.
 The early life stage of a Japanese beetle is a grub and they can eat a lot of grass roots before hibernating for winter in the soil.
 So, how do you know if you have grubs and what can you do about them?

-2. Pull back the sod – Grab a handful of the dead turf and pull it up.
+- Pull back the sod –Grab a handful of the dead turf and pull it up.
 If the dead sod peels back easily grubs may have eaten the roots.

-4. Watch the animals – Many times, raccoons or birds find the grubs and move in, eating the grubs as they tear up the lawn.
+- Watch the animals –Many times, raccoons or birds find the grubs and move in, eating the grubs as they tear up the lawn.

-Usually, one or 2 grubs do not cause much damage, meaning no treatment required; however, in many cases, severely infested lawns, with as many as 100 grubs or more per square yard, cause a tremendous amount of damage.
+Usually, one or 2 grubs do not cause much damage, meaning no treatment is required.
+However, in severely infested lawns, with as many as 100 grubs or more per square yard, cause a tremendous amount of damage.
 Grub prevention proves much easier, but options do exist for killing grubs once they have taken over.

 Actively feeding grubs can be killed with products containing Dylox.
 This is a granular product applied with a spreader.
 Immediate watering is required afterwards for the product to become effective.
 Typically grubs begin to die in less than a day.
 Re-seeding can be done immediately after application.